 Add line 10 and line 11.
-Make check or money order payable to the Utah State Tax Commission.
+Pay at tap.utah.gov, or send a check or money order with your return (make payable to the Utah State Tax Commission).
 Do not mail cash.
 The Tax Commission assumes no liability for loss of cash placed in the mail.